ddomin212/fullstack-weather/README.md

 - Users can view weather information in both Celsius and Fahrenheit

 ## Installation
+Have your own enviroment variables ready, otherwise, the **project WILL NOT load**.
+What you need is:
+1. GCP Account and Service Account JSON
+2. Redis database (loacl or cloud)
+3. OpenMeteo API key
+4. Stripe API key
+5. Sentry API Key

+The process is as follows
 1. Clone the repository
 2. Install the required dependencies:
    ```